+The Bank obtained the permission for conducting the Mobile Banking Services from Bangladesh Bank on 28 April 2010.
 The Bank started operation of Mobile Banking Services on 31 March 2011.

-The principal activities of the Mobile Banking services are to provide banking services to customers through Mobile Phone within the applicable rules & regulations and guidelines of Bangladesh Bank.
+The principal activities of the Mobile Banking Services are to provide banking services to Mobile Banking customers through Mobile Phone and multiple delivery channels within the applicable rules & regulations and guidelines of Bangladesh Bank.